What to do when someone dies

-They will also provide a Death Certificate for which a small payment is required.
+They will also provide a Death Certificate for free and will charge a small payment for further copies.
 It is cheaper to purchase additional copies of the certificate at the time of registration rather than later as you will need to send them to other organisations (e.g. pension provider, utility companies, banks etc) to provide proof of death.
 The Registrar will also give you a unique reference number and contact details for the Government’s ‘Tell Us Once’ system.

 The Tell Us Once system means you only need to inform local and central Government organisations once about the death.
 You can call them on the number provided by the Registrar or log onto the Tell Us Once website with your reference number and other information requested.
 Through this, you will be able to inform HM Revenue and Customs, Department for Work and Pensions, Passport Office, Driver and Vehicle Licensing Agency and your local council.

-Please contact us as soon after the death as you feel comfortable.
+Please contact your local branch of GW Hardy & Sons funeral directors in Essex and Suffolk as soon after the death as you feel comfortable.
 We can arrange to see you at home, in our office or at a location that’s convenient to you.
 We will arrange the funeral to sort your requirements in terms of date and location.

 There are a number of areas for you to consider, such as:

 - Is the deceased to be buried or cremated?

 - Where is the funeral to be held, e.g. a local church or crematorium?